-Why Is Your Umbrella Plant Dropping leaves: Loss of old leaves is natural, but excess shedding is usually due to stress.
-Over or underwatering, low light, temperature extremes, repotting, pests, diseases, under/overfeeding, low humidity or a new location can cause dropping leaves.
-Scheffleras rebound with proper care.
+An Umbrella Plant dropping leaves is normally a sign of stress due to improper care.
+Over or underwatering, low light, temperature extremes, repotting, pests, diseases, under/overfeeding, low humidity, or a new location can cause dropping leaves.
+Old leaves will also drop naturally.

 Overview: Umbrella Plants (Schefflera Arboricola) And Leaf Loss